MythosMann/tg4x/readme.md

 Current Prototype, also my daily.
+Has a white acrylic bottom plate and black 3d printed midlayer.
 ![Picture of the Current Prototype](https://raw.githubusercontent.com/MythosMann/tg4x/master/aesthetic.jpg)
 ![Picture of the Current Prototype](https://raw.githubusercontent.com/MythosMann/tg4x/master/noods.jpg) Last gen prototype using tg3 as a base.